 …a rumour spread through the German trenches on the Somme, “the Devil is coming”

 Breaking the stalemate

-The Western Front had been at stalemate since 1914.
-The combination of artillery and the machine gun made it almost impossible for either side to make a breakthrough.
+The Western Front had become a stalemate as early as Autumn 1914 as the devastating and destructive firepower from the combination of artillery and the machine gun had made it almost impossible for either side to make a breakthrough.

 A learning curve

 Just over a year since Lieutenant Colonel Swinton’s memo, the first tanks rolled into action at Flers-Courcelette (part of the Battle of the Somme), ushering in a new era of mechanised warfare.

 The effectiveness of the tanks at their first appearance was mixed.
 Of the 32 tanks ready for action on 15 September 1916, only 9 were able to reach the enemy lines and engage in actual combat.
 Many broke down as they were mechanically unreliable and were abandoned.